geloescht/urmfb-spec/readme.md

 Specification for universal framebuffer bindings on reMarkable tablets
 ===================================================================

+Version: 0.1

+**WARNING: This specification is a work in progress and not in use yet**

+Please feel free to file bugs and pull requests to improve it!

 Motivation
 -------------------------------------------------------------------
 At the moment, various competing implementations of acquiring a